VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/07_Project_2.md

 For other installation methods, please check [nf-core website](https://nf-co.re/taxprofiler/1.0.1/)

-### Step 2: Download taxoprofiler pipeline
+### Step 2: Download taxprofiler pipeline
-Download taxoprofiler pipeline and test it on a minimal dataset with a single command:
+Download taxprofiler pipeline and test it on a minimal dataset with a single command:

 In the following command, the name of the method used for the installation has been used as the "Profile" name.
 The profile name could be one of the docker, singularity, podman, shifter, charliecloud, and conda which instruct the pipeline to use the named tool for software management.
 For example if you used conda, ` -profile test,conda ` is the correct term.
 ```bash